Dressed Herring Salad Recipe

 • chopped fresh herbs to serve.

-• Potatoes is the first layer.
+• Potatoes are the first layer.
 Before peeling boiled potatoes, let them cool down first.
-Grate potatoes using coarse side of your grater.
+Grate potatoes using the coarse side of your grater.
 Cover the first layer with mayo.

 Step_1 How to make herring salad